CHATTG1/PredictiveModeling/pm_service_api_spark_batch.md

 To work with this example, you must have the following resources:

-* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which are used as input (customer data to score) for the model and storage for the model output.
+* [Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage) instance details, which are used as input (customer data to score) for the model and storage for the model output.
 The sample input data .csv file can be downloaded from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
 You should add the input file to your Object Storage instance.
 * [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
 You can use [this link](https://console.bluemix.net/catalog/services/apache-spark) to create one.